 - if you are a New Zealand Scholarship student, a copy of your Scholarship Letter of Offer from the Ministry of Foreign Affairs and Trade (MFAT)

 - Summary of Deposit from the University, or proof that you have a scholarship or loan that is paying on your behalf.
 We recommend that you pay your fees in advance as bank transfers can take time to be processed and can cause delays in issuing your visa.
 However, as a first time student you can pay your fees after receiving Approval in Principle for your visa to avoid refunds in case your visa is declined.

 - proof that you have sufficient funds to support yourself while you are studying in New Zealand—at least $20,000 for one year or $1667 per month if your enrolment is less than a year

 - proof of how you will return home when your studies are complete (such as copies of airline tickets or proof of funds to buy them).

 Conditions of your student visa

-It is a condition of most New Zealand student visas that you study full time and within New Zealand (not remotely from another country).
+It is a condition of most New Zealand student visas that you study full time and in person (not online).

 You must follow the conditions of your student visa while you are studying in New Zealand.
 These include: